 It is intended for individuals who wish to reside in Chile without engaging in employment activities in the country, provided they can demonstrate sufficient and regular financial means to support themselves.

-This immigration category is intended for foreign nationals who wish to live in Chile by demonstrating pension or retirement income from abroad.
+The retiree immigration category is intended for foreign nationals who wish to live in Chile by demonstrating pension or retirement income from abroad.

 It is designed for retired individuals who wish to establish residence in Chile while enjoying a high quality of life and stability, demonstrating regular income from a pension or retirement system.